ahay/src/README.txt

 Madagascar was started, under the name RSF (Regularly Sampled Format) by Sergey Fomel in 2003.
 Since then, several other people have contributed to it.
-See the AUTHORS file for an incomplete list.
+See the AUTHORS.txt file for an incomplete list.